Preventative and Wellness Care

 - Your destination ‘Ship To’ address and contact information

 - Vaccination records if your pet was vaccinated with another hospital

-- Vaccination requirements from your airline and the country or state of delivery.
-Please note that titer tests required by some countries take up to 6 weeks for results.
+- Vaccination requirements from your airline and the state of delivery.

 Tips for traveling with pets: https://www.aphis.usda.gov/aphis/ourfocus/importexport